cintuluca/GravitationalGUI/README.md

 # GravitationalGUI

 GravitationalGUI is a simple Python script useful for the numerical simulation of N-body gravitational systems, with a graphical window to see the real time evolution of the bodies.
+In order to run the script just type the sequent command from the `GravitationalGUI` directory:

+`./gravGUI.py` <br/>

+This is the main window:

 ![app screenshot](imgs/main.png?raw=true)

+If you click on one drawn point, this will open a new window containig all its features; this is an example for the point showed in the previous picture:

 ![app screenshot](imgs/point.png?raw=true)